tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_trends.md

 What kind of APIs are writers mostly working with?
 REST APIs, but only about half the time.
 Other times, writers work with native library APIs (such as Java or C++ APIs), GraphQL, or SOAP.

 When documenting REST APIs, most teams use the OpenAPI specification.
 This is a detailed description of the API that follows a highly structured YAML or JSON format.
-Usually either engineers create this spec, or engineers collaborate with tech writers on it.
+Usually, either engineers create this spec, or engineers collaborate with tech writers on it.
 The same goes with reference documentation for native library APIs.

 Reference docs have traditionally been written by engineers, so I imagine the collaboration here is usually one where writers edit the material rather than provide the annotations in source code.
 While engineers will often lead the charge with reference documentation, they rarely expand beyond this scope to tackle other elements of documentation, such as conceptual overviews, getting started guides, tutorials, how-to content, glossaries, troubleshooting, and FAQs.